-Sikhism is a religion that promotes selfless service, contributing to society and always being prepared to protect the weakest and seek equity for all.
+Sikhism is a religion that promotes the removal of the unjust caste system and also selfless service, contributing to society and always being prepared to protect the weakest and seek equity for all.
 In every temple visitors of any creed are welcome and are offered free lunch and even lodging.

 “In search of enlightenment” The Sadhus are a Hindu ascetic and follow the path of austerity and penance to achieve enlightenment in their way.
 They dedicate their existence to meditation, renouncing all material bond and in this way to avoid the cycle of reincarnation and to accede to the desired Nirvana.
 A Sadhu never stays […]

 Coinciding with the first full moon of November, the holy city of Pushkar, on the shores of the Thar desert, celebrates the largest cattle fair in India, the Pushkar Mela or Camel Fair.
 There, for eight days, the merchants, from the desert and even more distant regions, negotiate in their camps for the best camels. […]